-- before 7:00 a.m. or after 7:00 p.m.
-Monday to Friday inclusive; or - on a Saturday, Sunday or public holiday.
+- a. before 7:00 a.m. or after 7:00 p.m.
+Monday to Friday inclusive; or - b. on a Saturday, Sunday or public holiday.

-PROVIDED that where an employee undertakes teaching in excess of the annual teaching load of 760 hours, payment shall occur in accordance with the Excess Hours Clause, Part V, Clause 1 (d) of the Award.
+PROVIDED that where an employee undertakes teaching in excess of the annual teaching load of 760 hours, payment shall occur in accordance with the Excess Hours Clause, Part V, Clause I (d) of the Award.